model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   havoc.
-- **`modifies` clauses over patterns.** Modifies clauses mention values bound in the function header and as a user I would expect that if I use a pattern in the function header then I can use the names bound in that pattern as lvalues in the `modifies` clause.
+- **`modifies` clauses over patterns.** Modifies clauses mention values bound in the function header and as a user I would expect that if I use a pattern in the function header then I can use the names bound in that pattern as base variables in the `modifies` clause.
 However `modifies` clauses are implemented as `assigns` clauses in CBMC which does not have a notion of function header patterns.
 Thus it is necessary to project any `modifies` ranges deeper by the fields used in the matched pattern.